saurabhzingade/Vendor-Prediction/README.md

 Raw_materials that are considered are :
 Tomato,onion,capsicum,bread,dough,chicken,cheese,corn,rava,sabudana,masala,vegetables,dal,flour,rice,papad,butter

-You can connect to me on LinkedIn too profile URL:https://www.linkedin.com/in/saurabhzingade/
+You can connect to me on my LinkedIn too profile URL:https://www.linkedin.com/in/saurabhzingade/